 Just before the 16th birthday, an individual will receive a National Insurance (NI) number, which appears somewhat like AB123456C.

 In situations when you lost the National Insurance number or it cannot be found, the HMRC enquiry service can be contacted.
 Please note that the HMRC will not share the details regarding the National insurance number over the phone, rather the department will share it over a post.
 A written application can also be sent to the HMRC at:

 National Insurance Contributions (NIC) & Employer Office National Insurance (NI) Registrations

 How to find lost National Insurance Number:

-Though NINO is not used as an identity number, however, it is a mandatory number for residents of the UK, and for those who have shifted to UK for the purpose of work or education.
-In case you have lost the same, HMRC has laid certain guidelines to get new one issued.
+Though National Insurance Number is not used as an identity number, however, it is a mandatory number for residents of the UK, and for those who have shifted to UK for the purpose of work or education.
+In case you have lost National Insurance Number, HMRC has laid certain guidelines to get new one issued.

 As per THE HMRC guidelines, NINO is mentioned and used in various documents so you can try looking for it in one of the following:

 - University registration card and correspondence from bank regarding loan for students

 - Any official letter from the government pertaining to taxes or any other benefits

 If you are not able to locate your NINO on any of the above documents, then you can use the HMRC Enquiry Service, or call National Insurance Registrations Helpline on 0300 200 3502.